 Touching face – they will touch the lower part of the face, for example, nose, lips or cheek.
 That is a natural instinct, just like when a child covers his mouth after a lie, but with time, those reactions get less obvious.

 Dishonest people will mostly avoid any eye contact.
 But they say that there are only two types of liars.
-Those that can’t look you into eyes, or those that stare in your eyes for too long without a single blink while lying.
+Those that can’t look you into eyes, or those that stare into your eyes for too long without a single blink while lying.
 Maybe they are afraid, or they know that liars usually don’t look into eyes, so they keep the eye contact longer than usual.

 Pupils will spread after a lie.
 So-called anime eyes.
 The consequence of adrenaline.
 This effect depends on the seriousness of a lie.
 If a lie isn’t dangerous, this doesn’t apply.